 In this article, we shall look at the anatomy of the posterior triangle of the neck – its borders, contents, subdivisions, and any clinical relevance.

 Its boundaries are as follows:

-- Anterior – posterior border of the SCM.
+- Anterior – posterior border of the sternocleidomastoid.

 - Posterior – anterior border of the trapezius muscle.